-This is a wonderful opportunity to discover Grand Ledge, explore our unique geography, learn about our rich history, and meet our friendly residents and shop-keepers.
+We invite you to join us for this wonderful opportunity to discover Grand Ledge, explore our unique geography, learn about our rich history, and meet our friendly residents and shop-keepers.

-Announcing: Civil War Sunday!
+Returning: Civil War Sunday!

-Visit both the North and the South all weekend long on beautiful Island Park, 2 & 3 May 2015.
+Visit both the North and the South all weekend long on beautiful Island Park, 6 May & 7 May 2017.
 You'll see living history re-enactors portraying all walks of life, military and civilian, with daily life, drills, and lively skirmishes going on throughout.

 We're actively recruiting more groups and planning many special events for Civil War Sunday, so mark your calendar and bring the whole family!
 We'll be announcing specifics here on this website and on our Facebook page as the festival date approaches.

-Copyright © 2002–2015 Victorian Days Festival & Grand Ledge Historical Society.
+Copyright © 2002–2017 Victorian Days Festival & Grand Ledge Historical Society.
 All rights reserved.

 Site designed and maintained by Sylvania Dye.
 All images used with permission.